GrizzHacks/Beginners-Portal/InfoPage/README.md

 - User Story 1: The HTML code should have an element with the corresponding `id="main"` and which contains all other elements.
 >Don't worry if you don't understand what that means.
 We'll learn about elements and ids later on
 - User Story 2: The HTML code should have an element with the corresponding `id="title"`.
 This should display our superhero's name at the top of the webpage.
-- User Story 3: The HTML code should have a section that will hold an image under the `id="img-div"`.
+- User Story 3: The HTML code should have a section that will hold an image with `id="img-div"`.
 - User Story 4: The HTML code should have an img tag with `id="image"`.
 This will show an image of our superhero underneath their name.
 - User Story 5: We want to describe our image with an element that has `id="img-caption"`.
 - User Story 6: We want to give our reader some information about the superhero using an element with `id="tribute-info"`.